atomgalaxy/wg21-calltarget/calltarget.md

 2. `calltarget` was a bad name, and design refined
 3. Seen in EWG as `declcall`, well received, must come back
 4. Added core wording and got it reviewed, more revisions.
 Added devirtualized pointers to member functions.
-5. Expanded motivation section, resolved design question re. devirtualized pointers
+5. Expanded motivation section, resolved design question re. devirtualized pointers, partial wording review from CWG

 # Motivation and Prior Art